The standard cohomology of regular Courant algebroids: Applications

 and

 Hence, we have

 which concludes the proof. \end{proof}

-Applying Theorem~\ref{Thm:regulartostandard} to $E = A \oplus A^\ast$ and using Lemma~\ref{Lem:transgression of A}, we obtain a theorem below. \begin{thm} Let $(A, \rho_A, [-,-]_A)$ be a regular Lie algebroid with characteristic distribution $F \subseteq TM$ and characteristic bundle $K := \ker \rho_A$ of Lie algebras.
+Applying Theorem~\ref{Thm:regulartostandard} to $E = A \oplus A^\ast$ and using Lemma~\ref{Lem:transgression of A}, we obtain \begin{thm} Let $(A, \rho_A, [-,-]_A)$ be a regular Lie algebroid with characteristic distribution $F \subseteq TM$ and characteristic bundle $K := \ker \rho_A$ of Lie algebras.
 If the corresponding Chevalley-Eilenberg-to-standard spectral sequence degenerates at its second sheet, then the standard cohomology $H_{\operatorname{st}}^n(E) $ of the regular Courant algebroid $E = A \oplus A^\ast$ is given by

 where $[\omega] \in H^2_{\CE}(A; \Hom(B,K))$ is the cohomology class of $A$ introduced in~\cite{GsM}. \end{thm} \begin{Rem} We would like to point out how the Rothstein dg algebra $(C^\infty(\E), d_E)$ of $E = A \oplus A^\ast$ is related to the geometry of the regular Lie algebroid $A$.
 Indeed, the linear connection $\nabla^A$ as in~\eqref{Eq:Def of nablaA} induces an isomorphism of graded vector bundles over the graded manifold $A[1]$